Noble House (miniseries): Production

 Brosnan had signed to play James Bond, but was prevented from fulfilling the role because of his previous commitment to the Remington Steele television series, which went back into production.
 Ian Dunross was his first role after Remington Steele.

+John Rhys-Davies, who played Quillan Gornt in Noble House, had previously played Vasco Rodrigues in the 1980 miniseries Shōgun, likewise within Clavell's Asian Saga.